top of page

 Alliance school

-The Alliance Israelite Universelle was a Jewish welfare organization primarily devoted to Jewish education all over the middle east.
+The Alliance Israelite Universelle was a Jewish welfare organization primarily devoted to Jewish education all over the Middle East.
 In the new city a boys' school was opened in 1882 and a girls' school in 1906.
 A secular organization, it was viewed with great suspicion, especially by Ashkenazim.
 The girls learned basic scholastic subjects and also vocational training designed to make them employable.
 This envelope was sent from their school in the 1920s.

 Kindergarten